Kaihanga Taonga Rei

 $60K–$100K per year

-Pay for jewellers varies depending on skills, experience and whether they are working as a manufacturing or contemporary jeweller.
+Pay for jewellers varies depending on skills, experience and location, and whether they are working as a manufacturing or contemporary jeweller.

-- Manufacturing jewellery apprentices usually start on the minimum wage, with pay rising to $60,000 a year once they are fully qualified.
+- Manufacturing jewellery apprentices usually start on the minimum wage.

-- Experienced manufacturing jewellers with five or more years' experience, and those who run their own businesses, can earn up to $100,000.
+- Experienced manufacturing jewellers with five or more years' experience, or who run their own businesses, can earn up to $100,000.

 Pay for contemporary jewellers varies widely and depends on their success and ability to market themselves.